 The Optimal Water Temperature for Brewing Tea

-Green tea is unfermented and consists of tender leaves, which require a lower water temperature for brewing.
+Green is unfermented and consists of tender leaves, which require a lower water temperature for brewing.
 Generally, the optimal brewing temperature for green tea should be between 80°C and 85°C. If the water is too hot, it can destroy vitamin C and polyphenols in the tea, making the brew bitter.
 Therefore, it's recommended to boil the water first and then let it cool for a while until it reaches the appropriate temperature before the green tea.

 The Optimal Water Temperature for Brewing Tea-1